Kilauea-Laboratory/ai-sentiment-analysis/README.md

 The project's key achievements include:

 - Implementing a comprehensive sentiment analysis framework for AI-related Reddit discussions.
-- Utilizing Scikit-Learn, Keras, VADER, and LSTM for building and training sentiment classification models.
+- Utilizing multiple libraries, such as Scikit-Learn, for building and training sentiment classification models.
 - Conducting a thorough comparative analysis of different machine learning models to determine their effectiveness in sentiment classification.
 - Exploring and visualizing sentiment trends over time to gain insights into how sentiments have evolved in AI-related discussions.

 ### Model Performance:
 Two notable models were developed and evaluated:
+Logistic Regression: Achieved a F1 Score of 0.71, with the positive class achieving 0.77.
-Combined CNN + LSTM Model: Achieved an impressive F1 Score of 0.839.
+Linear SVC Model: Achieved F1 Score of 0.73.
-Linear SVC Model: Achieved a competitive F1 Score of 0.82.
+BERT: Achieved a competitive F1 Score of 0.80.

 ### Technologies Used and Skills Applied:
 The project leveraged a range of technologies and skills, including but not limited to: